-- The birth of a child/children: - The placement of a child/children with the employee for adoption or foster care; - An employee's inability to work because of a post-pregnancy disability or incapacity related to childbirth; or - To care for a spouse/domestic partner who experiences a post-pregnancy disability or period of incapacity related childbirth.
+- The birth of a child/children; - The placement of a child/children with the employee for adoption or foster care; - An employee's inability to work because of a post-pregnancy disability or incapacity related to childbirth; or - To care for a spouse/domestic partner who experiences a post-pregnancy disability or period of incapacity related childbirth.

-IV.
-Establishment and Implementation of Procedure The County Manager, in consultation with the Personnel Director and the County ey, is authorized to establish and modify, as needed, a procedure for nenting this policy.
+The County Manager, in consultation with the Personnel Director and the County Attorney, is authorized to establish and modify, as needed, a procedure for implementing this policy.